KieranMcCool/RetroStation/README.md

 Use what you like, I made this because I couldn't find one that suited my needs.
 They were all either too much hassle to set up, lacked decent controller support or were useless if you were using anything other than a controller.
-I believe I've hit a decent middle ground here.
-It's the jack of all trades (and the master of none) I haven't invested too much effort into making a fancy GUI that has big icons and fancy text for using a controller, nor have I created lots of nested menus with configurable options to maximize customization and features when using the keyboard and mouse.
+I believe I've hit a decent middle ground with this solution.
+It's designed to be manageable using a controller or a keyboard and mouse. *Some of the more advanced features are only accessible using the mouse though.*

-It's just a simple, easy to use interface which can use both a keyboard and mouse or a controller as the situation requires.
+It's just a simple, easy to use interface that gets the job done.

-It's also very easy to set up allowing batch imports of ROM files, where you can dump all of your ROMs in one folder and import them easily often without having to provide any more input.
+It's also very easy to set up allowing batch imports of ROM files, where you can dump all of your ROMs in one folder and import them easily, if you have all your platforms setup then you may not even need to provide any more input.
 EZPZ.

 ## Which emulators does it support?